 This citrus salsa is an exciting topping for salmon, sea bass, halibut, or any mild flavored fish.
 There’s a reason fish is often served with a wedge of lemon.
 Citrus really brightens the flavor of seafood.
 Maybe you’ve already had my fish tacos with blood orange salsa or easy baked salmon with lemon and chives.

 So do the salsa!
 Cue the music, break out the cutting board, and get movin’ & groovin’!

 Citrus salsa isn’t difficult to make.
 A sharp knife is essential to segment the fruit.
 If you’re not sure how, this very short video demonstrates how to segment citrus.
 It’s a good skill to learn.
 You’ll find yourself adding citrus segments to lots of salads and desserts once you learn how.

-Once you have your citrus segments and chopped, lightly stir in the remaining ingredients and … your citrus salsa is ready to serve!
+When you have your citrus segmented and chopped, lightly stir in the remaining ingredients and … your citrus salsa is ready to serve!

 You may want to try a spoonful or two, just to be sure it tastes great.
 One of the advantages of being the cook, right?
 You get a sneak preview.